collapsed-stacks/startups/questions/4142/how-to-develop-local-community-through-local-events.md

 - posted by: [blunders](https://stackexchange.com/users/216182/blunders) on 2015-04-28
 - score: 1

-<p><strong>Talk to the community.</strong></p>
+**Talk to the community.**

-<p>My take is that speculating on what a community needs likely isn't going to play out very well.
-My suggestion would instead be to focus on figuring out who in the your target marketing segment is well connected, then directly engage then in one-on-one face-to-face meetings to see what they feel might be the best fit for their community.</p>
+My take is that speculating on what a community needs likely isn't going to play out very well.
+My suggestion would instead be to focus on figuring out who in the your target marketing segment is well connected, then directly engage then in one-on-one face-to-face meetings to see what they feel might be the best fit for their community.